 Welcome to our class website !!
 You can find out how we learn the Japanese language and cultures in this class and resources for students.
-You can also find more information about class events, extra curricular activities, summer trips, and ME!
+You can also find more information about class events, extra curricular activities, summer trips to Japan, and ME!
 Arigato for your visit!

 Dear Students & Families - Welcome to the Japanese class at George Washington High School!
 It is our commitment to provide your child the best educational experience in his/her Japanese class this year.
 We believe your child's success depends on teachers and parents working together as a team.
 If you have any question, please contact me at firstname.lastname@example.org.